Drixevel-Archive/Block-RCON/README.md

-# Block-RCON
+# Sourcemod - Block RCON
-A Sourcemod plugin that blocks RCON commands entirely as well as blocks the 'rcon_password' console variable from changes.
+A Sourcemod project which allows server operators to automatically disable any kind of RCON access to their servers using the Source Engine.